-High School students must show a school ID for free admission.
+Have you ever attended a live professional orchestra concert?
+Well now is your chance!
+Students in grades 1-12 may attend WSO concerts for FREE!
+High School students are asked to show a school ID for free admission.
 Elementary and Middle School students get in free when accompanied by a paying adult.